robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

-> *Did Draghi explained why buying expensive LNG from USA instead of natural gas from Russia will let Europe free of its energy dependency or which advantages are going to bring in in exchange of the higher price paid for the energy source?*
+> *Did Draghi explained why buying expensive LNG from [the] USA instead of natural gas from Russia will let Europe free of its energy dependency or which advantages are going to bring in in exchange of the higher price paid for the energy source?*

 The report acknowledges that Europe is paying a higher price for liquefied natural gas (LNG), particularly from the U.S., compared to the natural gas it used to import from Russia.
 However, it does not provide a detailed explanation of why this shift would free Europe entirely from energy dependency or offer a clear rationale for the higher costs beyond the immediate geopolitical context.